doc4d/docs/docs/WritePro/writeprointerface.md

 * the project's local Resources folder directly,
 * a `4D WritePro Interface` folder located within the project Resources folder.

+If a `multiLevelStyles.json` file is present in both locations, the file located in the `4D WritePro Interface` folder takes precedence.

 Each template definition includes: